What is an SBA Business Plan?

 In this section, you’ll drill down into what makes your company unique.
 You’ll want to expand your competitive advantages and the “secret sauce” to your success.
 Advantages could include having an expert on the leadership team, being in an ideal location, or bringing patented technology or IP to market.

-The description should include what problems your company seeks to solve.
-List any target segments your company intends to serve, such as consumer segments, other businesses, or organizations.
+Detailed descriptions in the business plan should include the lifecycle of the products or services and any intellectual property held.
+The description should consist of what problems your company seeks to solve.
+List the target segments your company plans to serve, including consumers, businesses, or organizations.

 Market Analysis

 In this section, you’ll use market and competitor research to demonstrate your knowledge of the industry and your target segment.
-It would be best if you expanded on how your competitors operate and what they do successfully.
+You should expand on how your competitors operate and highlight their successful strategies.
 You’ll then showcase how you can improve or do things differently to compete in the market.

 Organization and Management

 The organization and management section describes your company’s legal and organizational structure.
-You’ll identify if the company will incorporate as a general or limited partnership, LLC, S-Corp, or C-Corp.
+You’ll determine whether the company will incorporate as a general or limited partnership, an LLC, an S-Corp, or a C-Corp.
 You should also identify the owners.

 You’ll include the organizational chart in this section as well.
-The org chart lays out who’s in charge of the company, typically with an executive leadership team and possibly a management team.
+The organizational chart outlines who’s in charge of the company, typically comprising an executive leadership team and possibly a management team.
 Consider including the resumé or CV for each member of your leadership team.

 Service or Product Line